Robin Dalton: Life and career

 She then met an Irish doctor named Emmet Dalton, whom she married in 1953.
 They had two children, Lisa and Seamus, but Emmet died suddenly at age 33 during heart surgery.
-In 1963 she started a life with Bill Fairchild, who became her third husband in 1992 and died in 2000.
+In 1963 she started a life with William Fairchild, who became her third husband in 1992 and died in 2000.

 Robin Dalton became a literary agent, acting for writers such as Joan Collins, Margaret Drabble, Arthur Miller, Iris Murdoch, Edna O'Brien, Sonia Orwell, John Osborne, Ruth Prawer Jhabvala, Bernice Rubens, David Storey, Ben Travers, Arnold Wesker and Tennessee Williams; and film makers such as Laurence Olivier, Louis Malle and Peter Weir.
+She sold her agency, Robin Dalton Associates, to American businessman Marvin Josephson's International Famous Agency, in 1971.

 She produced such films as Emma's War (1987), Madame Sousatzka (1988), Country Life (1994) and Oscar and Lucinda (1997).

 Honours

 She was appointed a Member of the Order of Australia (AM) in 2013, "for significant service to the film industry as a producer, literary agent and author, and as a mentor to emerging actors and writers".